Austin Riley Player Props: Braves vs. Red Sox

-The Atlanta Braves, including Austin Riley and his .875 slugging percentage over his past 10 games, battle starter John Schreiber and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.
+On Wednesday, Austin Riley (.825 slugging percentage in past 10 games, including six home runs) and the Atlanta Braves face the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+First pitch is at 7:10 PM ET.

 Austin Riley Game Info & Props vs. the Red Sox